GeorgiaMap/partner-tools/overview/2021/README.md

 <img src="img/miles/performance-web-traffic.png" style="max-width:876px"><br><br>

+**Additional Reporting for Partners**
 What additional Economic Development data sources would we like to cross-relate for partners?
-Examples: Page visitor travel interests, impacts on local industries and jobs, positive environmental impacts
+Examples: Page visitor travel interests, Impacts on local industries and jobs, Positive environmental impacts